How Credit Card Interest Works: Methods, Factors, and Tips to Understand APR

 Creditworthiness

-You should pay a great deal of attention to your credit score and credit history, as they play a huge role in “How does interest on a credit card work?”
-Individuals with higher credit scores and, therefore, who are more likely to pay off in time typically qualify for lower APRs, while those with lower scores may face higher rates.
+Your credit score and credit history play a major role in how does interest on a credit card work.
+Borrowers with higher credit scores typically qualify for lower APRs, while those with lower scores may face higher rates due to increased lending risk.